drffej/vaakafields/docs/README.md

 - Displays paddle intensity gauge using recommended intensity ranges for *Endurance*, *Tempo*, *Threshold* and *VO2 max*
 - Allows paddle cadence data to be recorded for any activity e.g. kayaking type via direct ANT connection to the Vaaka Cadence device
 - Paddle Cadence and Meters per Stroke data are automatically uploaded to Garmin Connect site for session analysis
-- Paddle session come up as kayakimg on Strava and are not mixed up with Cycling.
+- Paddle session come up as kayaking on Strava and are not mixed up with Cycling.

 ## Paddle Gauge Cadence ranges